Phil De Fries

 Philip De Fries (born 21 April 1986) is a British mixed martial artist currently competing in the Heavyweight division of Konfrontacja Sztuk Walki, where he is the current KSW Heavyweight Champion.
+He holds the record for the most title defences and is the longest reigning KSW Champion in the organisation's history.
 A professional competitor since 2009, De Fries has formerly competed for the UFC, Bellator, and M-1 Global.

 Background

 Born in Sunderland, De Fries is of Dutch origin through his paternal grandfather.
 He began training in Brazilian jiu-jitsu at the age of 14.
 He worked as a drugs counselor before and during his professional mixed martial arts career.

 Mixed martial arts career

 Early career

 Since the very beginning of his MMA career, De Fries has shown great submission skills, defeating the likes of Darren Towler and Stav Economou.
 He made his professional debut in 2009.